 Let me run you through a few examples of what you can do with a business bank account, and why it would be of great benefit to your small business or freelance gig.

-Note: If you are looking for an easy-to-use, fee-free business checking account, check out the new Bonsai Cash.
-Easily manage, save and spend your funds to make your business finances shine.
+Note: If you are looking for an easy-to-use checking account for businesses like home services,construction, barbers,, check out the BlueVine.
+Easily manage, save and spend your funds to make your home services business finances shine.
 Open an account today.

 Separating your personal and business transactions is an important step to starting your small business.
 These special bank accounts are designed with businesses in mind, offering services focused on business owners instead of individuals.